 Also, some people are intolerant to gluten.
-This is a condition known as celiac disease.
+This is a condition known as gluten intolerance or celiac disease.

 In most countries, an estimated 0.5–1% of people have celiac disease, but many may not be aware of it.
 Chronic constipation is one of the common symptoms.
-Luckily, avoiding gluten can help relieve and heal the gut (10, 11, 12).
+Avoiding gluten can help relieve and heal the gut (

-Non-celiac gluten sensitivity (NCGS) and irritable bowel syndrome (IBS) are two other instances in which a person's gut may react to gluten.
-Individuals with these medical conditions aren't intolerant to gluten but appear to be sensitive to it.
+Non-celiac gluten sensitivity (NCGS) and irritable bowel syndrome (IBS) are two other instances in which a person’s gut may react to wheat.
+Individuals with these medical conditions aren’t intolerant to gluten but appear to be sensitive to wheat and other grains.

 If you suspect gluten is causing your constipation, make sure to speak to your healthcare professional to rule out celiac disease before cutting gluten from your diet.